• Save Triangle Wood bar our Local hub

 • Meltham Greenway Extension

-More than 5years ago residents of Netherton, Meltham, and South Crosland were promised an extension to the Meltham Greenway, one that connects to Netherton and South Crosland.
+Almost 17yrs ago residents of Netherton, Meltham, and South Crosland were promised a Greenway, that connects Meltham to Netherton and South Crosland and beyond.
 We, the undersigned, are calling for the extension of the Meltham Greenway woodland cycle path and walk way, following the historic Meltham Branch Line.
 This extension will provide numerous benefits to our community, including: 1.
 Enhanced Connectivity: Extending the Greenway will connect the three communities and improve the feeling of unity, making it easier for neighbourhoods and residents, including those who use wheelchair users or mobility scooters, to enjoy the natural beauty of our area.
 2. Environmental Benefits: Promoting cycling and walking reduces the number of short car journeys and reduces our carbon footprint and reduces noise pollution, contributing to a healthier environment.
 3. Health and Wellbeing: Providing a safe, accessible, scenic route for walking, horse riding, running and cycling encourages physical activity, improving the health and wellbeing, including mental health, of our community members.
 4. Historical Preservation: Following the Meltham Branch Line preserves our local heritage, allowing residents and tourists to appreciate the historical significance of the area.
 Kirklees Council has not begun construction despite receiving funding from several local construction projects.
 Kirklees Council have failed to respond to queries regarding funding and progress updates.

 Created by Christian Brook